 Origins: A blind man, a golden retriever named Daisy, the selfless rescue of almost a thousand people from one of the collapsing World Trade Center towers — if it all sounds too good to be true, it's because it is.

-One of its more obvious tipoffs is the claim that the imaginary dog went to the 112th floor of the damaged tower to retrieve more victims in need of rescuing.
-Both World Trade Center towers topped out at 110 floors.
+fiction.
+No dog, of any type or name, rescued several hundred people from the World Trade Center towers on 9/11.
+One of this fictional item's more obvious tipoffs is the claim that the imaginary dog went to the 112th floor of the damaged tower to retrieve more victims in need of rescuing — an impossibility, as both World Trade Center towers topped out at 110 floors.

-One version of the Internet forward concludes with "copied from NEW YORK TIMES 9-19-01."
-That claim is as fake as the rest of the piece — no such article ran in The New York Times or in any other publication, on that date or any other.
+One version of the Internet forward concluded with "copied from NEW YORK TIMES 9-19-01."
+That claim is as fake as the rest of the piece: no such article ran in The New York Times or in any other publication, on that date or any other.

-At least two men were guided to safety by their guide dogs: Michael Hingson from the 78th floor by Roselle, and Omar Rivera from the 71st floor by Dorado.
-Neither dog then returned to rescue others, though.
+At least two men were guided to safety from the World Trade Center buildings by their guide dogs: Michael Hingson from the 78th floor by Roselle, and Omar Rivera from the 71st floor by Salty.
+Neither dog returned those buildings to rescue others, though.